rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Configures the mode of the scanner viewfinder window.
-This attribute is not supported on all Scanners and will interact with the picklistMode parameter, see the EMDK for C help file for more information.</p>
+Configures the mode of the scanner viewfinder window.
+This attribute is not supported on all Scanners and will interact with the picklistMode parameter, see the EMDK for C help file for more information.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.VIEWFINDER_ENABLED - String: enabled
-<p>Only the viewfinder is enabled (not the reticle).
-Displays a viewfinder on the screen showing the image being captured by the camera.</p>
+* Constant: EB.Barcode.VIEWFINDER_ENABLED - String: enabled Only the viewfinder is enabled (not the reticle).
+Displays a viewfinder on the screen showing the image being captured by the camera.

-* Constant: EB.Barcode.VIEWFINDER_DISABLED - String: disabled
-<p>The viewfinder will not be displayed during aiming or scanning.</p>
+* Constant: EB.Barcode.VIEWFINDER_DISABLED - String: disabled The viewfinder will not be displayed during aiming or scanning.

-* Constant: EB.Barcode.VIEWFINDER_STATIC_RETICLE - String: staticReticle
-<p>Displays the viewfinder as well as draws a red reticle in the center of the image which helps with tracking the barcode.</p>
+* Constant: EB.Barcode.VIEWFINDER_STATIC_RETICLE - String: staticReticle Displays the viewfinder as well as draws a red reticle in the center of the image which helps with tracking the barcode.

-* Constant: EB.Barcode.VIEWFINDER_DYNAMIC_RETICLE - String: dynamicReticle
-<p>Displays the viewfinder as well as draws a red reticle in the center of the image.
-If the barcode in the image is &lsquo;decodable&rsquo; the reticle turns green to indicate this.
+* Constant: EB.Barcode.VIEWFINDER_DYNAMIC_RETICLE - String: dynamicReticle Displays the viewfinder as well as draws a red reticle in the center of the image.
+If the barcode in the image is 'decodable' the reticle turns green to indicate this.
 This mode requires a second trigger press to decode the barcode after the reticle turns green.
-Not supported on Android.</p>
+Not supported on Android.
 ####Access